victormwenda/Mpesa-Ledger/README.md

 # MPESA LEDGER FLUTTER PROJECT

-This is an MPESA ledger project that receives and listens to SMS from MPESA to create an analytical view of your MPESA transactions, that is, deposits and withdrawals all stored in an SQLite Database.
-Other features include categorizing your transaction, calculating MPESA transactions fees and a year monthly summary
+This is an MPESA ledger project that receives and listens to SMS from MPESA to create an analytical view of your MPESA transactions, that is, deposits and withdrawals all **stored in an SQLite Database in your phone, not anywhere else.** Other features include categorizing your transaction, calculating MPESA transactions fees and a year monthly summary

 ## Limitations
 As of now the project only supports Android phones 😢